 Happily, the Subversion client has a remedy for this: a built-in system for caching authentication credentials on disk.
-By default, whenever the command-line client successfully authenticates itself to a server, it saves the credentials in the user's private runtime configuration area-in ~/.subversion/auth/ on Unix-like systems or %APPDATA%/Subversion/auth/ on Windows.
+By default, whenever the command-line client successfully responds to a server's authentication challenge, it saves the credentials in the user's private runtime configuration area-in ~/.subversion/auth/ on Unix-like systems or %APPDATA%/Subversion/auth/ on Windows.
 (The runtime area is covered in more detail in the section called "Runtime Configuration Area".)
 Successful credentials are cached on disk, keyed on a combination of hostname, port, and authentication realm.

-When the client receives an authentication challenge, it first looks for the appropriate credentials in the disk cache; if not present, or if the cached credentials fail to authenticate, then the client simply prompts the user for the information.
+When the client receives an authentication challenge, it first looks for the appropriate credentials in the user's disk cache; if not present, or if the cached credentials fail to authenticate, then the client simply prompts the user for the information.

-The security-paranoid people may be thinking to themselves, "Caching passwords on disk?
+Security-conscious people may be thinking to themselves, "Caching passwords on disk?
 That's terrible!
 You should never do that!"
+Please remain calm, it's not as dangerous as it sounds.

-But please remain calm.
-First, the auth/caching area is permission-protected so that only the user (owner) can read data from it, not the world at large.
-If that's still not safe enough for you, you can disable credential caching.
+The auth/ caching area is permission-protected so that only the user (owner) can read data from it, not the world at large.
+The operating system's own file permissions are protecting the password.

+1This problem is actually a FAQ, resulting from a misconfigured server setup.

+- On Windows 2000 and later, the Subversion client uses standard Windows cryptography services to encrypt the password on disk.
+Because the encryption key is managed by Windows and is tied to the user's own login credentials, only the user can decrypt the cached password.
+(Note: if the user's Windows account password is reset by an administrator, all of the cached passwords become undecipherable.
+The Subversion client will behave as if they don't exist, prompting for passwords when required.) - For the truly paranoid willing to sacrifice all convenience, it's possible to disable credential caching altogether.

 To disable caching for a single command, pass the --no-auth-cache option:

 '''

 $ svn commit -F log_msg.txt --no-auth-cache

 Authentication realm: <svn://host.example.com:3690> example realm

 Username: joe

 Password for 'joe':

-'''